Tax Credits: Renewals

 Withdrawing from the system

 As noted above, dissatisfaction with the system has led some claimants to refrain from completing their renewal papers.
 This has also happened where people have had a change in circumstances and thought they were no longer entitled to tax credits.
 The consequence of not returning the forms is set out above, and generally means that all payments between April and the date HMRC terminate the claim (for failure to complete the renewals process) become overpaid.
-HMRC state that it is no longer possible for anyone to make a brand new claim for tax credits and people will be expected to claim UC (or pension credit) instead for ongoing support.
-See our tax credits and UC section for more information.
+HMRC state that it is no longer possible for anyone to make a brand new claim for tax credits and most people will be expected to claim UC (or pension credit) instead for ongoing support.
+The only exception to this is for certain people who are granted refugee status See our tax credits and UC section for more information.

 In April 2010, HMRC introduced rules to allow claimants to withdraw from the system by only finalising their previous year claim and not renewing their claim for the current tax year.
 In effect this means that you must let HMRC know before 6 April that you wish to withdraw your claim for the next year, otherwise you may be overpaid.
 After the renewals process has been completed, you will not be able to withdraw until the next tax year.
 During the renewals process, withdrawal may mean you have to pay back anything received from 6 April.